 Since the onset of the pandemic, much has been documented about its negative impacts on the mental health of youth and young adults.
 Isolation, social disconnection, gaps in academic achievement and learning, housing displacement, and rising levels of violence in communities are among the ongoing challenges and societal pressures that have contributed to rising rates of suicide, depression, and anxiety for youth and young adults.
-However, Young Minds Matter was a unique space for youth and adults to discuss solutions to these and other barriers to mental well-being in a way that centered those most impacted.
+However, YMM was a unique space for youth and adults to discuss solutions to these and other barriers to mental well-being in a way that centered those most impacted.

 Speaking Truthfully About the Problems

 Startling statistics presented by researchers from Texas A&M University’s Youth Rising Lab, a research lab that studies traumatic stress and mental health in Black youth and families, revealed that over 90 percent of youth have witnessed violence, and 50-70 percent have directly experienced its harsh realities.
-The researchers also presented solutions centering on self-care across five domains—social, spiritual, physical, emotional, and mental—and critical consciousness, a framework for understanding how youth can resist and heal from exposure to social, economic, and cultural stressors through understanding social and structural oppression.
+The researchers also presented solutions centering on self-care across five domains—social, spiritual, physical, emotional, and mental.—and critical consciousness, a framework for understanding how youth can resist and heal from exposure to social, economic, and cultural stressors through understanding social and structural oppression.

 Getting Creative About the Solutions